muratk5n/thirdwave/en/README.md

 ---

-If the areas in the immediate UKR south are closed off Ukraine loses all sea access.
+Immediate UKR south is in danger being closed off to sea access for Ukraine.
 No wonder Odessa is being attacked.

 ---